Zhaofeng-Tian/rl_ros/readme.md

 Second, build your workspace compiling with python3 and meanwhile compile the tf2_ros with python3. (tf2_ros was originally compiled with python2, so if you do not compile tf2_ros, it could cause issues)

+In my case, my python version is 3.6.9 (default python3 version in Ubuntu 18.04), and my tf version is `tensorflow-gpu 2.4.0`, which matches my CUDA version and cudatookit version.
+Please refer to tensoflow official guidance to download a correct gpu version that is competible to your CUDA and cudatookit version.
+To check if your gpu can be recognized by tf, `tf.test.is_gpu_available()`.

 `sudo apt update`<br>
 `sudo apt install python3-catkin-pkg-modules python3-rospkg-modules python3-empy`<br>